-If you’re buying a home in Belgium as an expat, you’ll first have to get to grips with its mortgage system.
-While home loans aren’t radically differently to other major European countries, there are some unique elements you’ll need to be aware of.
+If you’re buying a home in Belgium, you’ll first have to get to grips with mortgages.
+While home loans aren’t radically different, there are some unique elements you’ll need to be aware of.

 In this guide, expat finance expert Dave Deruytter of ING Belgium offers advice on mortgages for expats moving to Belgium.

 Economists suggest that while mortgages in Belgium remain cheap, the climate of extremely low interest rates may now be coming to an end.
-In the final quarter of 2017, mortgage lending in Belgium slowed down, though the amount borrowed was still above the level recorded two years earlier.
+Despite this, in the third quarter of 2018, residential mortgage lending in Belgium increased by 18% year-on-year, according to data from the European Mortgage Federation.

-The National Bank Lending Rate in Belgium can also have an effect on the cost of mortgages.
+The National Bank Lending Rate in Belgium can have an effect on the cost of mortgages.
 This rate is the average interest charged on loans by commercial banks to private individuals and companies.
-The rate reached 1.62% in June 2018 – a little above the record low of 1.57% recorded in April, but still well below the highest level of 3.02% seen in June 2011.
+In December 2018, the lending rate dropped to just 1.57%, the lowest level seen in the last decade.